Clogged sewer lines are one of the most common mishaps in sewer plumbing because they can occur quite easily.

 Avoid using the toilet as a wastebasket to prevent clogs in this manner.
 Instead, dispose of waste in a respectable manner.

 If you are unsure how to rid yourself of certain items, you can contact your local government for recommendations.

 In addition to toilets, disposing of waste in kitchen and bathroom sinks can result in sewer clogging and this is often overlooked.
 For example, draining hot oil down the drain after cooking, washing your hair in sinks and tubs and rinsing dermatological or hygiene products in the sink can be sufficient enough, when done consistently, to clog sewer lines.

-Sewer line clogs can be minimized with a little intention.
-Be militant about how and where you dispose your waste.
+Common sewer line problems can be minimized with a little intention.
+Be militant about how and where you dispose of your waste.